 When I say proper shoes, I don’t mean the shoe color, model, and brand, but mainly about the fit of the shoe.

+So make sure to get the proper shoes.
 Get help from an ortho shop when searching for new shoes.
-Some running shoes, similar to these Drew shoes have shoe-fitting experts on staff, to be sure to use them to your full advantage.
+Some running shoes, similar to these Drew shoes have shoe-fitting experts on staff, so be sure to use them to your full advantage.

 Just remember that all runners are different.
 Some will require less cushioning, while others will need more support, so you will need to find the pair that is right for you.